 Article III – Quorum

-Eleven or more members of the Board of Directors shall constitute a quorum for the transaction of business at any Board meeting.
-Eleven or more members of the Association shall constitute a quorum for the transaction of business at membership meetings.
+A majority of the filled Board of Director seats shall constitute a quorum for the transaction of business at any Board meeting.
+A majority of the members of the Association shall constitute a quorum for the transaction of business at membership meetings.

 Article IV – Association Year